-The Bread Project’s vision is to lead work-readiness, employment support, and professional development programs for formerly incarcerated, reentry, justice involved individuals as well as immigrants and refugees in the San Francisco Bay Area, and to be a model for this work nationwide.
+The Bread Project’s vision is to lead work-readiness, employment support, and professional development programs for reentry, justice involved individuals as well as immigrants and refugees in the San Francisco Bay Area, and to be a model for this work nationwide.

 When adults have a second chance and are able to make a successful transition to employment and have ongoing access to further education to increase their economic opportunities, they improve not only their own lives but those of their families and communities, for generations to come.

 The Bread Project was founded as a California nonprofit 501(c)(3) public benefit corporation in December 2000.
 Lucie Buchbinder and Susan Phillips, specialists in subsidized housing, created the organization to help low-income housing tenants obtain job skills training and become self-sufficient.
 After a successful beginning at the San Francisco Baking Institute in South San Francisco, The Bread Project transferred to the East Bay and partnered with Berkeley Adult School and Oakland Unified School District Adult and Career Education.

 With growth came the opportunity for The Bread Project to operate its own training facility and wholesale bakery.
 In 2010, we moved to Emeryville.
-In 2014, the award-winning 3-week Bakery Bootcamp™ was established to offer a quicker pathway to employment.
-In 2015, The Bread Project moved again to its current facility – zoned for both retail and wholesale operations –in Berkeley, California.
+In 2015, we moved again to our current facility – zoned for both retail and wholesale operations –in Berkeley, California.
 During our 20-year history, we have served over 2,000 low-income individuals.
 Today 80-85% of graduates find jobs, and average time to employment is 30-60 days.